Stormwater Management Program

-Contractors hired by WMU to perform municipal operation and maintenance activities relative to stormwater receive stormwater-related information provided by the associated WMU department contracting work to be performed.
+Contractors hired by WMU to perform a municipal operation and maintenance activities relative to stormwater receive stormwater-related information provided by the associated WMU department contracting work to be performed.
 Stormwater information is also incorporated into a pre-construction meeting prior to beginning new projects.
 In addition, project representatives are trained to provide oversight to contractors to ensure that WMU pollution prevention and good housekeeping requirements are followed.

-WMU EHS staff provides pollution prevention and good housekeeping classroom training for employees in Maintenance Services, Power Plant, Landscape Services, Facilities Management, Project Managers and Custodian Services.
-These employees are trained once during each permit cycle, or within the first year of employment.
+WMU EHS staff provides pollution prevention and good housekeeping classroom training for employees in Maintenance Services, Power Plant, Landscape Services, Facilities Management, Project Managers, and Custodian Services.
+These employees are trained once during each permit cycle or within the first year of employment.
 Training includes topics on how to reduce pollutants at home such as washing cars in yards or adding a rain garden (Response to PEP comments).

 Total Maximum Daily Load (TMDL) Implementation Program